kream0/desk-top/LAST_SESSION.md

 - Preserved trailing spaces and blank lines in text boxes by replacing strtok-based measurement/drawing with allocation-safe helpers.
 - Added text clipboard shortcuts (Ctrl+C/Ctrl+X/Ctrl+V within edits) and Ctrl+Arrow word navigation so text boxes behave like native editors.
 - Cleaned up temporary backup sources and ensured global paste shortcuts no longer interfere while editing text boxes.
+- Polished the toolbar with rounded buttons, hover feedback, palette highlights, and active tool indicators.
+- Introduced a persistent status bar with contextual hints and audio readiness reporting, and excluded it from exported canvas captures.

+### Known Issues
+- Pasted or drag-and-dropped audio files currently fail to render their boxes on the canvas.

 ### Next Steps
+- Investigate the audio box rendering regression so pasted or drag-and-dropped clips appear reliably.
 - Surface font size controls in the toolbar (slider or preset buttons) and preview the active size.
- - Add hover states, iconography, and richer status feedback to the toolbar.
 - Provide toolbar typography controls (alignment, weight presets) now that font sizing is adjustable.
+- Replace text abbreviations with iconography and optional tooltips to further elevate the toolbar.
- - Explore multi-selection and grouping mechanics for boxes to unlock richer canvas workflows.
+- Explore inline transport controls and visualizers for audio boxes, then expand the pipeline to video playback support.
+- Implement marquee "box" selection via click-and-drag to select multiple items at once.
+- Extend marquee selection to full multi-object workflows (bulk move, layer changes, delete, etc.).

 ## Previous Session (September 29, 2025)